-When making an investment in children’s toys you’ve got to know how children actually play to make the spend worthwhile!
+When making an investment in children’s toys it’s worthwhile bearing in mind how children actually play to make the purchases the most rewarding.
 Nobody wants to part with hard earned cash on a toy that will languish at the back of a cupboard.
-Here’s our years of experience and knowledge shared with you to help you prioritise and make the best purchasing decisions with your finite cash, in these 8 doll play focused steps.
+We have leveraged our experience and knowledge to help you make the best purchasing decisions with your finite cash, in these 8 doll play focused steps.

 Doll play is a social activity, at the very least it is social for the dolls.
 For stimulating play there needs to be at least two dolls that can play with each other while the child creates the personalities, and develops the story.
-Children know this!
-If a book had just one character how good would the story be?
-With more dolls the play can be so much more adventurous and ultimately, absorbing.
+This is what children instinctively know.

-Children love to have the accessories to make their ideas authentic to enable them to develop their story.
+Children choose doll accessories to make their ideas authentic to enable them to develop their story.

 Doll pets are great for story-making.
 Is a new puppy joining the family?
 A poorly cat may need a trip to the vet’s to get better.